 Instructions

-- Sift flour, cocoa, baking powder and baking soda into a large bowl.
-Add both sugars and salt and whisk to blend well, pressing out any lumps of brown sugar.
+- Combine dry ingredients.
+Use a fine mesh sieve to sift flour, cocoa powder, baking powder and baking soda into a large bowl.
+Add both sugars and salt and whisk to blend very well so the ingredients are evenly combined, pressing out any lumps of brown sugar.

-- Combine eggs, oil, sour cream and vanilla in a medium bowl and whisk to blend well.
-Pour into the bowl with the dry ingredients and mix with an electric hand mixer on medium-low until blended.
+- Combine wet ingredients.
+Add eggs, oil, sour cream and vanilla to a medium bowl and whisk to blend well.
+Use a spatula to make a well in the center of the dry ingredients, then pour in the wet ingredients.
+Mix with an electric handheld mixer on medium-low speed until blended.
+You can also mix it in the bowl of a stand mixer fitted with the whisk attachment on medium speed or mix by hand using a wire whisk starting in the center and slowly dragging the dry ingredients in from the sides to combine evenly with the wet ingredients.
 It will be thick and somewhat dry.
-Add the hot coffee gradually in two stages to minimize clumps forming and beat until evenly combined and the batter smooth.
+Add the hot coffee gradually in two stages to minimize clumps forming and mix until evenly combined and the batter is smooth.
+The batter will be quite thin.

-- Divide batter evenly between the prepared pans and bake for 30-33 minutes until cakes spring back when pressed gently and a skewer inserted into the center comes out clean.
-Transfer pans to a wire rack and let cool for 15 minutes before inverting onto the rack to cool completely.
+- Bake.
+Divide batter evenly between the prepared pans and tap the pans on the countertop to allow any large air bubbles to surface and pop.
+Bake for 30-33 minutes until cakes spring back when pressed gently and a skewer inserted into the center comes out clean.
+Transfer pans to a wire rack and let cool for 15 minutes before running a knife or offset spatula around the sides and inverting the cakes onto the rack to cool completely.

-- Once cakes are cooled, cover them with my BEST Chocolate Fudge Frosting!
+- While the cakes are cooling, prepare my BEST Chocolate Fudge Frosting.

 christina.marsigliese